 The future railway matters for Sokcho, but it is not a 2026 visitor-planning tool.
 Until KORAIL starts selling a direct Seoul-Sokcho ticket and MOLIT publishes a confirmed opening notice, plan around the direct bus, the Gangneung KTX workaround, or a private transfer.

-For booking details, fares, and terminal-by-terminal advice, continue with Seoul to Sokcho: How to Get There by Bus & Taxi.
+For booking details, fares, and terminal-by-terminal advice, continue with Seoul to Sokcho Bus 2026.